Last updated July 27, 2017.

 Career Opportunities for Family Nurse Practitioners in Delaware

-According to O*Net, job openings for family nurse practitioners are expected to increase by 24% between 2010 and 2020.
+According to the most recent statistics, job openings for family nurse practitioners are expected to increase by 31% by 2024.
 In addition to being in high demand in Delaware, nurse practitioners may also be able to earn a respectable salary.
-The median annual salary for a nurse practitioner in Delaware is $90,000 per year, with the high end of the range approaching 115,000 annually (O*Net, 2012).
+The mean annual salary for a nurse practitioner in Delaware is $103,100 per year (BLS, 2017).

 After you have graduated from your chosen family nurse practitioner program, you can apply for your license from the State of Delaware Board of Nursing.
 In order to practice in Delaware, Nurse Practitioners must have a collaborative agreement with a physician.
 The agreement must cover either your job description or your clinical privileges.
 After you have an established collaborative agreement, you can apply for prescriptive authority, which then allows you to write prescriptions for patients.